isaiah1112/iblox/README.md

   - copy, move or link the file *infoblox.py*, located in the repository root directory, to your project directory

+*I am working on getting the infoblox module into PyPi so hopefully these steps will soon go away*

 ## Contributing

 Comments and enhancements are very welcome.